olvrb/Rainbow/readme.md

 #### rainbow woo
-i don't take any responsability for any damage caused
+i don't take any responsability for any damage caused, it's staed in the license.